Koodit/lead-dev-codechallenge/solutions/LucaBertoldi/README.md

 **WHAT IS STILL MISSING**

-The graphic is not the same in all part (example file loading) and dropzone "cerca" button is different.
+- The **graphic is not the same in all part** (example file loading) and dropzone "cerca" button is different.
 These are the first things to fix.
+- **loader** after the "INVIA CANDIDATURA" is sent (wait a bit for the toastify message)